Syrian authorities question over 300 men from besieged Homs - U.N

-GENEVA Syrian authorities have detained 336 men who left Homs and are still questioning most of them without direct supervision by any neutral third party, the United Nations said on Tuesday.

-The men, deemed to be of fighting age by the Syrian authorities, were among 1,151 who left the besieged rebel-held Old City of Homs during an agreed ceasefire that was extended for a second three-day period on Monday.
+GENEVA Syrian authorities are holding and questioning more than 300 men deemed of fighting age who fled the besieged rebel-held Old City of Homs during an agreed ceasefire, the U.N. refugee agency said on Tuesday.

-Forty-one of the men have been released, but the rest are being questioned in a school, under the "general monitoring" of U.N. protection staff from the U.N. refugee agency UNHCR and the U.N. children's agency UNICEF, UNHCR spokeswoman Melissa Fleming said told a briefing in Geneva.

-"We're in the facility, we know every person that is there.
-We are speaking to them separately themselves.
-But these are interviews that the U.N. is not necessarily privy to.
-These are security screening interviews," Fleming said.

-Rupert Colville, spokesman for the U.N. human rights office, said any evacuee, including those who had laid down their arms, must be protected from acts prohibited under international law, including cruel treatment, torture and humiliating and degrading treatment.

-"We are also deeply concerned to learn that a number of boys and men and their families were seized by the authorities as they left the besieged area.
-It is essential that they do not come to any harm," he said.

-The U.N.-brokered "humanitarian pause" between 6 a.m. and 6 p.m. has enabled aid to get into the old quarter of Homs, which has been surrounded by President Bashar al-Assad's forces for more than a year and a half.
+A U.N.-brokered 'humanitarian pause' has been extended until Wednesday to get aid into the area and help civilians leave the old quarter of Homs, which has been surrounded by President Bashar al-Assad's forces for more than a year and a half.

-"A man said he survived for a week with one spoon of bulgur," she said, adding that the small amount of bulgur available in the besieged area was infected in insects.

-"They said that daily they survived on leaves, grass, olives, and sometimes some wheat flour appeared and they were mixing flour with water to make a kind of bread."

-The ceasefire deal originally stipulated that only women, children and men over 55 years of age would get safe passage.
+The United Nations says 1,132 people, many of them looking exhausted and sickly, have been evacuated in the past four days under a deal that originally stipulated that only women, children and men over 55 years of age would get safe passage.

 But on Sunday, the governor of Homs said anyone could leave, though men aged between 15 and 55 would be questioned and put through a "judicial process", which could include an amnesty.